Seasonal Eating Chart

-Plump, summer tomatoes in July found at your farmers market will always taste better than the pale, dry ones you can find at the grocery store in February.
-So, while most foods are available all year long, those shipped from far away can lack the full nutrient-rich punch of fresh local foods.
-By eating locally you will be supporting your local economy, your local farmers, and your health!
+Not only does changing your eating habits to focus on seasonal foods help you support local businesses, but plump, summer tomatoes in July found at your farmers market will always taste better than the pale, dry ones you can find at the grocery store in February.
+Focusing on eating foods while they are in season allows you to make the most of the full nutrient-rich punch of fresh local foods.

-Use our “Get it fresh” page to see what’s in season near you.
-Plan your weekly meals around what's available at your farmers market or in the local produce section of your grocer.
+Our Seasonal Eating Chart helps you understand when produce is available in Michigan.
+Plan your weekly meals around what'savailable at your farmers market or in the local produce section of your grocer.
 Local produce is packed with nutrients and makes a great basis for healthy meals.
+Plus, it tastes better!

 Check out our tried and true recipes in our blog for ideas on how to use local produce.
 At your farmers market, farmers are often happy to share their recipes with you.
 Local grocers often have recipes available in the produce aisle too!